CICI-TV: Transmitters

 CICI also broadcast on CICI-TV-1 channel 3 in Elliot Lake and CKNY-TV-11 channel 11 in Huntsville.
 The rebroadcaster in Huntsville was originally a CKCO-TV repeater (CKCO-TV-4), but switched to CKNY-TV as its source, and then to CICI-TV, retaining the CKNY-TV-11 call sign.
 This repeater initially aired a very small amount of local programming distinct from its parent station, but ultimately this was phased out, though it still airs a small amount of local commercials specifically for the Huntsville area.

 Both transmitters were among a long list of CTV rebroadcasters nationwide to have shut down on or before August 31, 2009, as part of a political dispute with Canadian authorities on paid fee-for-carriage requirements for cable television operators.
 A subsequent change in ownership assigned full control of CTVglobemedia to Bell Canada; as of 2011, these transmitters remain in normal licensed broadcast operation.

-On February 11, 2016, Bell Media applied for its regular license renewals, which included applications to delete a long list of transmitters, including CICI-TV-1.
+On February 11, 2016, Bell Media applied for its regular licence renewals, which included applications to delete a long list of transmitters, including CICI-TV-1.
 Bell Media's rationale for deleting these analog repeaters is below:

 We are electing to delete these analog transmitters from the main licence with which they are associated.
 These analog transmitters generate no incremental revenue, attract little to no viewership given the growth of BDU or DTH subscriptions and are costly to maintain, repair or replace.
 In addition, none of the highlighted transmitters offer any programming that differs from the main channels.
 The Commission has determined that broadcasters may elect to shut down transmitters but will lose certain regulatory privileges (distribution on the basic service, the ability to request simultaneous substitution) as noted in Broadcasting Regulatory Policy CRTC 2015–24, Over-the-air transmission of television signals and local programming.
 We are fully aware of the loss of these regulatory privileges as a result of any transmitter shutdown.

 On July 30, 2019, Bell Media was granted permission to close down CKNY-TV-11 Huntsville as part of Broadcasting Decision CRTC 2019-268.
 This transmitter was shut down by October 9, 2020.

+Special programming

+Each December, the station airs a locally produced program called the CTV Lions Children's Christmas Telethon.